FasterSpeeding/Yuyo/docs/usage/asgi.md

 # Asgi

+The [AsgiBot][yuyo.asgi.AsgiBot] is a [RESTBot][hikari.RESTBotAware]
-The [AsgiBot][yuyo.asgi.AsgiBot] acts as an ASGI application which will handle the interaction requests received from Discord for slash commands, context menus, message components and modals as part of an ASGI server.
+implmentation which acts as an ASGI application which will handle the interaction requests received from Discord for slash commands, context menus, message components and modals as part of an ASGI server.

 ```py